General Liability Insurance

 What are the risks of not having general liability coverage?

-Even though state laws don't generally require you to carry general liability insurance, not having this protection could put your business at serious risk for financial loss.
+Even though state laws don't typically require you to carry general liability insurance, not having this protection could put your business at serious risk for financial loss.

-If someone files a claim against your business, you may end up spending several thousands of dollars out of pocket even if the lawsuit is dropped.
+If someone files a claim against your business, you may end up spending several thousand dollars out of pocket even if the lawsuit is dropped.

 What other kinds of small business insurance might I need?